The-Youssef-Nasr-Company/Youssef-Land/CODE_OF_CONDUCT.markdown

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior (like saying curse words or drugs or showing a violent Discord, for example TheKittenKing's Discord), the community organizers can take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior (like saying curse words or drugs or showing a violent Discord, for example TheKittenKing's Discord), the community organizers can take any action they deem appropriate, up to and including a permanent ban or permanent expulsion from the community after warning that jerk (and after refund in the case of a paid event).

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify [Youssef/@yoyomonem](github.com/yoyomonem) as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify [Youssef/@yoyomonem](https://github.com/yoyomonem) as soon as possible.

 [Reporting guidelines is on Youssef Land](https://yoyomonem22.wixsite.com/youssefland).